Basics

 Media sources

 I read multiple sides of most issues from publications across the political spectrum (e.g., the New York Times, Fox News).
-Usually the truth (inasmuch as the actual truth ever really shows up in the news) lies somewhere in the middle.
+Usually the truth (inasmuch as the actual truth ever really shows up in the mainstream media) lies somewhere in the middle.

-I am not very fond of the mainstream media due to widespread bias and lack of journalistic rigor (e.g., basic fact-checking).
-I often find the writing of non-affiliated individuals to be more insightful.
+I am not very fond of mainstream media sources due to widespread bias and lack of journalistic rigor (e.g., basic fact-checking).
+I often find the writing of non-affiliated individuals to be much less biased and much more insightful.

 Religion